 Brand History - Polo Ralph Lauren

-Whether the legendary horse logo or the iconic teddy bear, Polo Ralph Lauren has created a high recognition value for itself with its logo and mascot.
-For 55 years now, Polo Ralph Lauren has been a part of the fashion world and has been able to significantly influence and change it.
-The brand established itself as the flagship for a chic, modern, American style and is worn then as now by young and old.
+Whether it's the legendary polo player logo or the iconic teddy bear, Polo Ralph Lauren has created a high recognition value for itself with its logo and mascot.
+For 55 years now, Polo Ralph Lauren has been a part of the fashion world, significantly influencing and changing it.
+The brand established itself as the flagship for a chic, modern, American style and is worn by young and old alike, then as now.

-The story began in 1967, when Ralph Lauren (born Ralph Lifshitz) launched a tie collection, which he named "Polo".
-Just one year later, in 1968, he presented his first men's collection and then in 1970 the first Polo by Ralph Lauren store was opened in the legendary Bloomingdale's department store in New York City.
-The store was the first in Bloomingdale's dedicated to one designer alone.
+The story began in 1967 when Ralph Lauren (born Ralph Lifshitz) launched a tie collection he named "Polo."
+Just a year later, in 1968, he presented his first menswear collection, and in 1970, the first Polo by Ralph Lauren store opened in the legendary Bloomingdale's department store in New York City.
+The store was the first in Bloomingdale's dedicated solely to a single designer.

 A young Ralph Lauren at the beginning of his career

-The 1980s were to be a pivotal decade for the brand.
-With the rise of the preppy & collegiate look in the late 1970s and early 1980s, Polo Ralph Lauren became an integral part of many outfits - both on and off campus.
-And while the brand established itself in the elite circles of young adults from more affluent families, the so-called Lo Lifes took the brand's identity and made it their own.
-The Lo Lifes were a Brooklyn-based subculture that revolved around Polo Ralph Lauren.
-So the "Lo" came from "Polo."
-The movement was especially active in the 80s and 90s and had a wide reach.
-At the core of the Lo Lifes was the way to dress, namely Polo Ralph Lauren from head to toe.
-What made Polo Ralph Lauren central was how the brand was especially associated with the elite college kids from the Ivy Leagues around the country.
-Since many members of the various Lo Life groups tended to come from lower social backgrounds, many of the Polo pieces were stolen rather than bought, especially in the beginning, so the increased attention had a bitter aftertaste for the brand.
+The 1980s were to become a decisive decade for the brand.
+With the rise of the preppy & collegiate look in the late 1970s and early 1980s, Polo Ralph Lauren became an integral part of many outfits – both on and off campus.
+And while the brand established itself in the elite circles of young adults from more affluent families, the so-called Lo Lifes adopted the brand's identity and made something of their own.
+Lo Lifes referred to a subculture from Brooklyn centered around Polo Ralph Lauren.
+The "Lo" thus came from "Polo."
+The movement was particularly active in the 80s and 90s and had a wide reach.
+At the core of the Lo Lifes was the way they dressed, namely Polo Ralph Lauren from head to toe.
+What made Polo Ralph Lauren a central point was how the brand was particularly associated with the elite college kids from the Ivy Leagues of the country.
+Since many members of the various Lo Life groups came from more disadvantaged backgrounds, many of the Polo items, especially in the beginning, were not bought but stolen, so the increased attention had a bitter taste for the brand.
 Nevertheless, the Lo Lifes represent an important part of the brand's history.
-They showed how Polo Ralph Lauren could be styled in a different way and virtually created a brand image all its own.
+They showed how Polo Ralph Lauren could be styled in a different way and virtually created a completely unique brand image.

-In 1991 the time had come - Polo Ralph Lauren introduced its "mascot" - the Polo Teddy Bear!
-Jerry Lauren, brother of Ralph Lauren and enthusiastic collector of Steiff bears, gets a Steiff bear as a gift from his colleagues, which was dressed like himself.
-At the same time, Ralph Lauren also received a bear as a gift, dressed in a Western look.
-So not only was a new tradition born, Ralph Lauren was so inspired by the Steiff bears that he incorporated them into his designs in two different ways.
-The first was a limited edition teddy bear produced in collaboration with Steiff.
-The second was the bear design that found its new home on sweatshirts, t-shirts or denim jackets, for example.
-Along with the horse logo, the polo bear became the brand's figurehead.
-Even today, especially sweatshirts with the preppy bear have a large fan base!
+In 1991, the time had come – Polo Ralph Lauren introduced its "mascot" – the Polo Bear!
+Jerry Lauren, Ralph Lauren's brother and an enthusiastic collector of Steiff bears, received a Steiff bear from his colleagues, dressed just like him.
+At the same time, Ralph Lauren also received a bear, dressed in a Western look.
+Thus, not only was a new tradition born, Ralph Lauren was so inspired by the Steiff bears that he incorporated them into his designs in two different ways.
+The first was a limited edition teddy bear, produced in collaboration with Steiff.
+The second was the bear design that found its new home on sweatshirts, T-shirts, or denim jackets, for example.
+The Polo Bear became the brand's flagship alongside the polo player logo.
+Even today, sweatshirts with the Preppy Bear have a large fan base!

-Kanye West in a Polo Ralph Lauren Bear Sweater (2004)
+Kanye West wearing a Polo Ralph Lauren Bear Sweater (2004)

 Emily Ratajkowski in a Polo Sport Sweater (2019)

-Also in the TV series of the 90s, the fashion brand was represented by their clothes again and again.
-But one series directly addressed Polo Ralph Lauren - namely Friends.
-So there were not only minor allusions to the brand, because Rachel, one of the main characters, even worked at Polo Ralph Lauren.
-And what's more, Ralph Lauren himself made a guest appearance in the series.
+In the 90s TV series, the fashion brand was also repeatedly represented by its clothing.
+But one series directly focused on Polo Ralph Lauren – namely Friends.
+Not only were there minor allusions to the brand, as Rachel, one of the main characters, even worked at Polo Ralph Lauren.
+And furthermore, Ralph Lauren himself had a guest appearance in the series.
 In 2019, Polo Ralph Lauren even launched a Friends collection.

-But even in the more recent past, Polo Ralph Lauren has managed to create unique and standout concepts and campaigns.
-Among them, for example, the outfitting of Team USA for the 2008 Olympics or the collaboration with the skate store Palace in 2018.
+But even in the more recent past, Polo Ralph Lauren has managed to create unique and outstanding concepts and campaigns.
+These include, for example, outfitting Team USA for the Olympic Games in 2008 or the collaboration with the skate shop Palace in 2018.

 Polo Ralph Lauren x Palace Campaign (2018)

-We have also collected a few pictures of vintage Polo Ralph Lauren ads from the 70s, 80s and 90s for you, you can find them below.
-Also, check out all of our vintage Polo Ralph Lauren pieces here!
+We've also collected some images of vintage Polo Ralph Lauren advertisements from the 70s, 80s, and 90s for you, which you can find below.
+Additionally, all our vintage Polo Ralph Lauren items are available here!

 Leave a comment